open-horizon/exchange-api/README.md

 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST
 - Any other schema changes?

+## Changes Between v1.31.0 and v1.32.0

+### Limitations

+- Need to dropdb and initdb, and re-enter data

+### External Incompatible changes

+- Added pattern field to node resource
+- Move arch field 1 level up in pattern schema, and renamed it to workloadArch
+- Implemented /org/{orgid}/patterns/{pat-id}/search

 ## Changes Between v1.30.0 and v1.31.0